Cliff Sterrett: Girl strips

 Polly is regarded as the first of numerous comic strips about flirting pretty girls, including Edgar Martin's Boots and Her Buddies, Chic Young's Blondie and Larry Whittington's Fritzi Ritz (which later spawned Nancy).
 Although Polly and Her Pals was highly influential, it was never wildly popular and lacked the merchandising and spin-off books associated with other strips.

-The comic was not only remarkable for its creation of a new subgenre and prototype, but also for its cubism-inspired graphics.
+The comic was recognised for its creation of a new subgenre and prototype, but also for its cubism-inspired graphics.
 It is now regarded as one of the masterpieces of American comic strips for its graphic design, storytelling and unique humor, while Sterrett is lauded as a leading graphic stylist and innovator.

 When Polly and Her Pals was included in the Library of Congress exhibition Cartoon America, it was praised for its unique graphic style and ranked alongside Krazy Kat as the epitome of the Art Deco style in comics.
 Sterrett had considerable influence on later cartoonists, including Jules Feiffer.